hannadrehman/component-modern-design/README.md

 ```
 ##The Framework

-The prerequisite of this project are : AngularJs 1.5, NodeJs and Sass for styling.
+The pre-requisites for this project are : AngularJs 1.5, NodeJs and Sass for styling.
-the sass file are compiled into css files by gulp js.
+the sass files are compiled into css files by gulp js.
-node syntax in components is also converted into Js files by gulp browserify.
+Node syntax in components is also converted into Js  by gulp js.

-Whats interesting about this project is that it is using Angular Componetns extensively.
+What's interesting about this project is that it is using Angular Components extensively.
-so what exacly are components ?
+so what exactly are components ?
-Components are reusable piece of codes that can be used anywhere in the application by just using the component tag ```<some-component></some-component>``` for reference of angular components here is an article https://toddmotto.com/exploring-the-angular-1-5-component-method/
+Components are reusable piece of codes that can be used anywhere in the application by just using the component tag ```<some-component></some-component>``` here is an article given for reference of angular components by todd motto https://toddmotto.com/exploring-the-angular-1-5-component-method/

-There are 2 types of components in this framework
+There are 2 types of components in this framework:

-1. Views (partials) : these are the pages/views that change on routing,ex home page,profile page ,about page etc. all these pages/views/partials are identified as components. they have their own Html,scss/css,definition,routing,controller and Services. with this these pages become completely independent. and if working in team different members can be working on different components. they will not interfare in other team members working. all the webservice calls will be made in the service of these components and to show the data the data will be passed into the Common component. ```<my-post post-data="$ctrl.posts"></my-posts>```
+1. Views (partials) : these are the pages/views that change on routing,ex home page,profile page ,about page etc. all these pages/views/partials are identified as components. they have their own Html,scss/css,definition,routing,controller and Services. with this, these pages/components becomes completely independent. and if working in a team,  different members can be working on different components. they will not interfere in other team members work. all the webservice calls for the component will be made in the component service.js file and to display the data it will be passed into the "Common component". ```<my-post post-data="$ctrl.posts"></my-posts>```
 to Create a new view Component there is a simple command written. open Terminal/cmd in the root folder and type this command
 ```
 gulp view-component --options ComponentName
 ```

-2. Common : these are the components who will only show the data. these are reusable components that will be used to display data. they take in the data and represent that in the view.these components have their own html,css,definition,service,controllers.
+2. Common : these are the components which will only show the data. these are reusable components that will be used to display data. they take in the data and represent that in the view.these components have their own html,css,definition,service,controllers.
 to Create a new Common Component there is a simple command written. open Terminal/cmd in the root folder and type this command
 ```
 gulp common-component --options ComponentName